 The Cunningham Panel™ Research and Development

 Dr. Madeleine Cunningham is an internationally recognized leader in Neuropsychiatric Disorders research and other infection-induced autoimmune disorders.
 For more than a decade, Dr. Cunningham and her team at the University of Oklahoma Health Sciences Center laboratory have been researching and developing a panel of tests that would assist physicians in diagnosing Neuropsychiatric Disorders.

 In 2013, the Cunningham Panel™ was introduced and made available through Moleculera Labs, a life science company co-founded by Dr. Cunningham and Dr. Craig Shimasaki.
 Since that time, testing has been prescribed by hundreds of clinicians and used at leading medical institutions, including the Lucile Packard Children’s Hospital at Stanford.
-The test panel is also available outside the United States through Wieslab in Sweden and Statens Serum Institute in Denmark.
-Specimens received at these laboratories are then shipped to Moleculera Labs in the U.S for testing.
+The test panel is also available outside the United States through Statens Serum Institute in Denmark.
+Specimens received at this laboratory are then shipped to Moleculera Labs in the U.S. for testing.

 The Cunningham Panel™ aids in the diagnosis of Neuropsychiatric Disorders

 The purpose of the Cunningham Panel™ is to provide laboratory results to physicians as an aid in their diagnosis of Neuropsychiatric Disorders.
 This panel measures the level of circulating antibodies directed against antigens concentrated in the brain, and measures the ability of these and other autoantibodies to increase the activity of an enzyme (CaMKII) that upregulates neurotransmitters in the brain.